China supplier of Samsung, Lenovo denies using child workers

-BEIJING/SEOUL (Reuters) - A China-based supplier for Samsung Electronics Co Ltd and Lenovo Group Ltd said on Thursday it had never hired child laborers, denying allegations by a U.S.-based activist group.
+BEIJING/SEOUL, Aug 28 (Reuters) - A China-based supplier for Samsung Electronics Co Ltd and Lenovo Group Ltd said on Thursday it had never hired child labourers, denying allegations by a U.S.-based activist group.

 A Lenovo spokeswoman said the company would look into the report.